OpenAstronomy/openastronomy.github.io/_projects/2018/plasmapy/plasma-object.md

 These subclasses would handle respresenting and storing different kinds of plasmas using appropriate structures; for instance a `yt` data object would be ideal for 3D simulation data but not for a 1D observational timeseries.
 The `Plasma` metaclass itself would create the appropriate subclass when instantiated, and provide a single data-agnostic user interface.

-#### Primary Goals
+#### Milestones

+##### To be completed by the GSOC 2018 Phase 1 Evaluation Deadline

-- Write the `Plasma` metaclass
+- Write appropriate tests and basic documentation for the a new `Plasma` metaclass

+##### To be completed by the GSOC 2018 Phase 2 Evaluation Deadline

+- Implement the `Plasma` metaclass

+##### To be completed by the GSOC 2018 Final Week

-- Write appropriate tests and documentation
+- Update tests and documentation as necessary

-#### Secondary Goals
+- Remove any bugs in `Plasma` implementation

-- Write one or more subclasses to load and store plasma data
+- If the above are done ahead of schedule, also implement, test and document one or more subclasses to load and store plasma data in commonly used formats
-- Write appropriate tests and documentation for each subclass